att-comdev/treasuremap/docs/source/deployment.rst

 Establishing build node environment
 -----------------------------------

-1. On the machine you wish to sue to generate deployment files, install required tooling::
+1. On the machine you wish to use to generate deployment files, install required tooling::

     sudo apt -y install docker.io git